This post may contain affiliate links. Please read our disclosure policy.

 - thinly sliced red onion

 - Using a sharp knife, Trim off excess fat from the beef.
 Slice the short ribs into long, thin strips.
 Place sliced beef in a bowl.

 - Add the remaining ingredients to the beef and toss until coated evenly in the marinade.

 - Cover and let marinade for at least 4 hours, but preferably all day.

 - You can either grill the meat on an outdoor grill, or in a cast iron skillet indoors.
 Heat the grill or skillet over high heat and get it nice and hot.
-Cook beef for 2-3 minutes per side.
-Try to get the meat off when it is brown on the exterior and there is still a little pink color to the interior.
+Cook beef until it is browned on each side but still pink in the center, 2 to 3 minutes per side.
+Continue until all of the meat is cooked through.

 - Serve meat in lettuce cups with kimchi and onions.
-Enjoy!

 Nutrition information is automatically calculated, so should only be used as an approximation.